Have a spa-like experience with a clean and sensual bathtub like this one.

 6. Hire A Snake

 If the clog is just too stubborn for any and all of the above methods and you are still determined to spare yourself the cost of a plumber, you can hire a drain snake.
 I’m assuming you don’t have such a tool handy or have much experience using one.
 If that’s the case, then take the time to watch a few videos showing you exactly how to use it.
-If you follow the instructions and it still doesn’t work you have a serious problem with your bathtub drain that will require professional help like you can find at a good plumber such as Jim’s Plumbing.
+If you follow the instructions and it still doesn’t work you have a serious problem with your bathtub drain that will require professional help like you can find with Plumber near me.

 When all else fails, hire a master plumber.